-On March 17, 2020, the Centers for Medicare & Medicaid Services (CMS) and the Trump Administration announced that they would be expanding Medicare’s coverage of telehealth services to ensure that beneficiaries could receive care in the comfort and safety of their own homes during the COVID-19 outbreak.
+On March 17, 2020, the Centers for Medicare & Medicaid Services (CMS) and the Trump Administration announced that they would be expanding the Medicare program’s coverage of telehealth services to ensure that beneficiaries could receive care in the comfort and safety of their own homes during the COVID-19 outbreak.
 This is coupled with the announcement week before of the guidance issued by CMS of expanded benefits for Medicare Advantage and Part D prescription drug plans to help combat the growing coronavirus concern in the United States.
 The goal of the most recent expansion is to help seniors receive health care without having to leave their homes, potentially exposing themselves to COVID-19 infection.

 These changes allow seniors to communicate with their doctors without having to travel to a healthcare facility so that they can limit risk of exposure and spread of this virus.
 Clinicians on the frontlines will now have greater flexibility to safely treat our beneficiaries. — Seema Verma, CMS Administrator